aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/023_integrate_eks_with_gitlab_agent_for_ci_push.md

    3. *Right click* **the instance**, *select* => **Connect**  => **Session Manager** => **Connect** (button)

+      {{< admonition type=tip title="Remember The Above Sequence" open=true >}}
+      kubectl and helm are now available on your path and the bastion instance already has administrative permissions to the cluster.
+Remember the above sequence for gaining access to CLI based cluster admin.
+      {{< /admonition >}}

    4. After the command prompt appears, *Paste* the **'Recommended installation method'** command from the previous page.
       **Note:** Success is indicated by about 9 lines of logging with no errors.